pfmc-assessments/lingcod/README.md

 there are additional directories that are not typically standard in an R package.
 The structure is designed using the [vertical](crumplab.github.io/vertical/) philosophy.
-We will also use [Google drive][] for sharing large resources that do not need version control, such as peer-reviewed references and historical assessment documents, confidential data that cannot be placed in this repository, and interactive documents, such as meeting notes.
+We will also use [Google drive](https://drive.google.com/drive/u/1/folders/1v6iw1IsV2bK5pm-Kke7QXtImvuetZ9B9) for sharing large resources that do not need version control, such as peer-reviewed references and historical assessment documents, [confidential data that cannot be placed in this repository][Google drive], and interactive documents, such as meeting notes.